hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_virtual_machine_instance.html.markdown

 * `system_center_virtual_machine_manager_template_id` - (Optional) The ID of the System Center Virtual Machine Manager Virtual Machine Template to use for deploying the Virtual Machine.
 Changing this forces a new resource to be created.

-* `system_center_virtual_machine_manager_virtual_machine_name` - (Optional) The name of the System Center Virtual Machine Manager Virtual Machine.
-Changing this forces a new resource to be created.

 * `system_center_virtual_machine_manager_virtual_machine_server_id` - (Optional) The ID of the System Center Virtual Machine Manager Virtual Machine.
-Changing this forces a new resource to be created.

-* `uuid` - (Optional) The unique ID of the Virtual Machine.
 Changing this forces a new resource to be created.

 ---